In-A-Gadda-Da-Vida: Other versions

-Incredible Bongo Band covered the song in 1973.
+The Incredible Bongo Band covered the song in 1973.
 The composer and percussionist David Van Tieghem released a version and two remixes in 1986.
 16 BIT (a German dance project from 1986 to 1989 by Michael Münzing and Luca Anzilotti) recorded in 1987 a single "(Ina) Gadda-Da-Vida", also included in album Inaxycvgtgb.
 New Jersey psychedelic band 6 Feet Under recorded a version in the late 1960s.

 In 1987, Slayer recorded a cover version that appears on the Less than Zero soundtrack.
 Rapper Nas sampled the Incredible Bongo Band's cover version of the song on his singles "Thief's Theme" and "Hip Hop Is Dead".